 The Biological Psychiatry study affirms why parents-to-be need to be diligent in limiting their exposure to air pollution during pregnancy.
 But the truth is, it's not always easy, especially for pregnant people who live in densely populated cities like San Francisco or New York City.
 Constant traffic, interactions, and general physical activity in urban centers can raise the level of pollution to unacceptable levels, which means moms-to-be will breathe in unsafe air unwillingly.

 Still, there are some thing you can do to stay safe during the nine months and beyond.
-The American Pregnancy Association recommends buying a quality air-purifier for your home to filer out pollutants like smoke, allergens, mold, and germs to keep your air clean.
+Research from Simon Fraser University in 2018 found that having a quality air-purifier in your home can help filer out pollutants like smoke, allergens, mold, and germs to keep your air clean.
 You could also use natural and vegan-based household cleaners instead of chemical-based ones, as well as install carbon monoxide detectors and do routine checks for mold.
 And, if possible, try to stay inside as much as you can.
 Granted, that's not possible for everyone, but the more you can avoid spending time outdoors, the better.

 But it's not only up to you to protect yourself.
 Government officials and lawmakers also have a hand in cutting down on air pollution.
 Whether or not this current administration will do anything about it, though, is doubtful.